Last Updated on

 - Heat the oven to 280 degrees F.

 - Bake the macarons for 15 to 20 minutes, switching positions of the baking sheets halfway through.
+The macarons are done when their surface is hard to the touch.

 - Once baked, leave the macarons in the oven, turn the oven off and open the oven door.
 After 15 minutes, take the macarons out.